supertokens/blog/content/supabase/index.md

 ---
 title: Why you should choose SuperTokens to protect your Supabase App
 date: "2022-08-11"
-description: "There are a lot of authentication solutions out there including Supabase's built in Auth solution, but, here are a couple of reasons why you might want to SuperTokens to protect your Supabase App."
+description: "When building an app with Supabase you will have to choose an authentication.
+Here are some reasons why you should choose SuperTokens as you auth provider and why it paris so well with Supabase"
 cover: "TODO.png"
 category: "featured"
 author: "SuperTokens Team"